Grace (2009 film)

-Grace is a 2009 American horror film written and directed by Paul Solet.
-It is based on the 2006 short film of the same name.
-The short film was used to obtain funding for the feature version.
+Grace is a 2009 American horror film written and directed by Paul Solet, based on the 2006 short film of the same name.
+The short film was used to obtain the feature version's funding.

-Michael Matheson (Stephen Park) and his pregnant wife Madeline (Jordan Ladd) are involved in a car accident.
-Michael dies, and doctors tell Madeline that her unborn child is dead, too.
+Michael Matheson (Stephen Park) and his pregnant wife Madeline Matheson (Jordan Ladd) are involved in a car accident.
+Michael passes away, and doctors tell Madeline that her unborn child is dead as well.
 Madeline, desperate after trying to have a child for years, decides to carry her baby to term anyway.
 The child, a girl, initially appears stillborn.
 After a while, though, she seems to revive, and Madeline names her "Grace".
-It soon becomes clear something is wrong with the baby.
-She develops unhealthy smells, attracts flies, and craves blood.
+Soon it becomes clear that something is wrong with the baby.
+She develops smells that are not healthy, attracts flies, and craves blood.

 Plot

 After two unsuccessful attempts to have a child, Michael and Madeline Matheson succeed the third time.
-They consult Madeline's midwife ex-girlfriend, Patricia, to perform an unorthodox delivery.
+They consult Madeline's midwife ex-girlfriend, Patricia, to function an unorthodox delivery.